 The Annapurna Circuit Trek commences at Bhulbhule or Khudi (the classical route starts from Beshishahar).
-The first few days of the trek passes through rice fields, jungle trails and hospitable villages of the Annapurna Conservation Area.
+The first few days of the Annapurna Circuit Trek passes through rice fields, jungle trails and hospitable villages of the Annapurna Conservation Area.
 The serene views of Mt.
-Manaslu (8187m) and the Annapurna range delights the early days of the trek.
+Manaslu (8187m) and the Annapurna range delights the early days of the Annapurna Circuit Trek.
 At the Tibetan village of Manang (3500m), we spend a day whilst observing the worship rituals of Buddhist monks in the monasteries of this area.
 Photographers would marvel at the side trip to the Gangapurna Lake and the Gangapurna Glacier.
-Then the ascent to the Throng La Pass (5416m), the highest point in the trek that bestows us with spectacular views of Mustang Peak and the snow-covered giant - Dhaulagiri (8167m).
+Then the ascent to the Throng La Pass (5416m), the highest point in the Annapurna Circuit Trek that bestows us with spectacular views of Mustang Peak and the snow-covered giant - Dhaulagiri (8167m).
 We then reach the village of Muktinath where we can see the sacred Hindu pilgrimage - Muktinath Temple with its 108 spring water taps and mysterious natural gas fires.
 The descent from here follows the breathtaking Kali Gandaki River Valley.

-A two day descent from Muktinath, Tatopani is famous for its natural hot springs - perfect for relaxation and also believed to heal diseases.
-From here, the trek passes through Ghorepani, Tadapani, Ghandruk and finally drive to Pokhara and then to Kathmandu.
+A two-day descent from Muktinath, Tatopani is famous for its natural hot springs - perfect for relaxation and also believed to heal diseases.
+From here, the Annapurna Circuit Trek passes through Ghorepani, Tadapani, Ghandruk and finally drive to Pokhara and then to Kathmandu.

 Day 1 :Arrival in Kathmandu-Transfer to Hotel